-You will need to send a copy of your IRS Form 4868 or approval of extension and all 2012 W-2 forms to the Eastman Office of Financial Aid.
+You will need to send a copy of your IRS Form 4868 or approval of extension and all 2013 W-2 forms to the Eastman Office of Financial Aid.
+We will require a signed statement certifying AGI and taxes paid for a self-employed applicant.
 Do not send any other financial aid information.
 We will notify you if any further information is needed.

 Do not try to use the IRS Data Retrieval System if:

-- You are married, but filing separate 2012 Federal Tax Returns.
+- You and your spouse are filing separate 2013 Federal Tax Returns.

 Please contact the Eastman Financial Aid Office for further guidance about completing the FAFSA.

 A link to the Financial Aid Package at ESM FAOnline is emailed to graduate students.
 Federal Loan eligibility will not be will not be made to graduate students until the processed FAFSA is received electronically by the Eastman Financial Aid Office.
 In cases where a FAFSA has not been received and the student has requested Federal Loan eligibility, a student will receive a Financial Aid Package identifying the Graduate Award and the “missing” financial aid documents.

 Verification is the process of confirming the information on the FAFSA (Free Application for Federal Student Aid).
 In order to comply with Federal regulations, we may ask you to provide information that verifies the data you provided on your FAFSA.
 The creation of the IRS Data Retrieval Tool has simplified the verification process.

 Our office is no longer allowed to accept federal tax returns.